omeka/Documentation/source/Reference/libraries/Omeka/Plugin/Mvc.rst

         Make an entire directory of controllers available to the front controller.

-        This has to use addControllerDirectory() instead of addModuleDirectory() because module names are case-sensitive and module directories need to be lowercased to conform to Zend's weird naming conventions.
+        This has to use addControllerDirectory() instead of addModuleDirectory()because module names are case-sensitive and module directories need to belowercased to conform to Zend's weird naming conventions.

         :param string $pluginDirName: Plugin name.
         :param string $moduleName: MVC module name.